 Typing and finally posting a long tweet and accidentally deleting it can be a real pain.
 And it can happen to and does happen to the best of us.
 We have all found ourselves in such situations where we accidentally delete our own tweets only to later curse at the screen and ourselves too.

 But what do you do if you do accidentally delete your tweet?

 Sure, you can always rewrite it, but what happens if you don’t precisely remember the text or if it is an old tweet that you had deleted some time ago and now need to view?
 Or if it is an urgent tweet and you don’t have any time to retype it?

-Here’s a good news for you.
+Here’s good news for you.

-Here you can find a complete guide on how to recover deleted tweets and photos from your Twitter account.
+In this guide, you’ll learn how to recover deleted tweets and photos from your Twitter account.